wietze/bitcoin-mcrl2/model/README.md

 ##Running a simulation
 Make sure you have installed the [mCRL2](http://www.mcrl2.org/) toolkit.

-To run a simulation of a model, first generate a linear program specification (LPS) using `mcrl22lps`:
+To run a simulation of a model, first generate a linear process specification (LPS) using `mcrl22lps`:

     $ ./bin/mcrl22lps model.mcrl2 model.lps